InterDigitalInc/AdvantEDGE/docs/use/ext-ue.md

 ![micro-service arch.](../images/ext-ue-ports.png)

-To help the user with port mapping management, AdvantEDGE provides two features to users:
+To help the user with port mapping management, AdvantEDGE provides two features:
   1. Dynamic port map in the frontend<br>
   In the execute tab, when a scenario is deployed, the port map of every external UE is shown.
-This is useful for use cases when external UEs need to be configured manually by a user.<br>
+This is useful formanually configuring external UEs<br>

   1. Port Map Registry<br>
-  For use cases where external UE can be configured programatically, AdvantEDGE platform provides a REST API that allows to query the port number that an external UE should be using to access a specific service.
-What we typically do is simply make a REST GET call to the registry from the UE software prior to connecting to the service; this method makes port management seamless even when port values are changed in the scenario.
+  For use cases where external UE can be configured programatically, AdvantEDGE platform provides a REST API that allows to query the port map.
+External UE can then provide their name and the service name to get back the port number to use.
+What we typically do is simply make a REST GET call to the registry from the UE software prior to connecting the socket; this method makes port management seamless even when port values are changed in the scenario.